zheeeng/pagination/README.md

 # pagination
-A pagination wrapper for RESTful response body.
+A pagination wrapper for wrapping response body.